 These examples illustrate that the appropriate level of attestation depends on “what the service provider knows” about the call originator, and as a result it is not possible to define simple prescriptive rules.
 For example, for a business customer, any of the following could be appropriate:

-Customer numbers: if the telephone number has been assigned to the customer, the service provider can sign with “Full Attestation” (Policy Ind: A)
+Customer numbers: if the telephone number has been assigned to the customer by the service provider, the service provider can sign with “Full Attestation” (Policy Ind: A)

 Validated numbers: if the telephone number has not been assigned to the customer, or has been assigned by another service provider, it would still be possible to sign with “Full Attestation” if the service provider had validated that the customer was entitled to assert that telephone number.
 There are many ways this could be validated, but a common one would be to send a text to the number with code that the customer then enters into a web interface.